apiato/documentation/docs/components/main-components/controllers.md

 ## Rules

 - All API Controllers MUST be placed in the `app/Containers/{Section}/{Container}/UI/API/Controllers` directory.
-- All Web Controllers MUST be placed in the `app/Containers/{Section}/{Container}/UI/WEB/Controllers` directory.
+- All web Controllers MUST be placed in the `app/Containers/{Section}/{Container}/UI/WEB/Controllers` directory.
 - All API Controllers MUST extend the `App\Ship\Parents\Controllers\ApiController` class.
-- All Web Controllers MUST extend the `App\Ship\Parents\Controllers\WebController` class.
+- All web Controllers MUST extend the `App\Ship\Parents\Controllers\WebController` class.
 - Controllers MUST only call the `run` or `transactionalRun` method of Actions.
 - Controllers SHOULD pass the Request object to the Action instead of passing data from the request.